What You’ll Learn 💾

 Full speed data

-Ampl: export the amplitude of the data.
+Ampl: exports the amplitude of the data.

 Reduced data

-Min: export the minimum values.
+Min: exports the minimum values.

-Max: export the maximum values.
+Max: exports the maximum values.

-RMS: export the RMS of the data.
+RMS: exports the RMS of the data.

-Average: export the average from the data.
+Average: exports the average values.

 Time axis